Hello, again, everyone. Today we're discussing how to stop your pug jumping up on you.

 A face like this is what pug owners look forward to at the end of a long day.
 It’s nice to know that you have an enthusiastic greeting waiting for you as soon as you walk in the door!
-Of course it might have something to do with the fact that it’s almost dinner time.
+Of course, it might have something to do with the fact that it’s almost dinner time.

-Over zealous greetings are often shown to the owner, family and friends and even to people they don’t know you meet at the park.
+Over zealous greetings are often shown to the owner, family, and friends and even to people, they don't know you meet at the park.

-Small children and old folks may become seriously injured.When you have the pug jumping up to welcome you and then you give her attention you are essentially rewarding the her for this behavior.
+Small children and old folks may become seriously injured.When you have the pug jumping up to welcome you and then you give her attention you are essentially rewarding her for this behavior.

 All of us are taller than them so they have to jump up.
-Once the habit has become entrenched it will to be a lot more difficult to stop your pug jumping up on you.
+Once the habit has become entrenched it will be a lot more difficult to stop your pug jumping up on you.